What does Catalyst do?

 Before the COVID-19 crisis hit, we were involved in building collaborative networks, improving best practice, and creating tools and services to support the sector’s digital capability.

-In the last couple of weeks, we’ve been helping charities understand how to use digital technology to keep serving their beneficiaries in a time of crisis.
 We're now collectively responding to the scale of the crisis through coordinated action, including providing direct support, creating tools and resources, and offering practical advice.

 Our priorities right now are: